Shotgun Barrel Insanity: Never Smarten Up a Chump

 Benelli publishes that “With Crio® System barrels, you get denser patterns with 13.2% more pellets on target.”
 It is such an empty-headed claim that Beretta, owner of Benelli, doesn't bother with it.
 Nor does any reputable shotgun manufacturer.
 Note that Benelli does NOT say, "13.2 % more pellets on target, or your money back."
 It is far easier to blatantly lie when there is no financial downside.

-There are certainly reasons why someone might use and enjoy all of the brands mentioned, but the bogus evidence-free carnival claims of marvelous barrels that pattern somehow better or denser than anything else are not among them.
+There are certainly several legitimate reasons why someone might use and enjoy all of the brands mentioned, and others not mentioned.
+The bogus evidence-free carnival claims of marvelous barrels that pattern somehow better or denser than anything else are not among them.

 Copyright 2022 by Randy Wakeman.
 All rights reserved.